-All wetlands, as defined by the Maryland Department of the Environment (MDE), must be shown on the preliminary/site plan overlay and the NRI/FSD summary map.
+All wetlands, as defined by the Maryland Department of the Environment (MDE) (see Glossary), must be shown on the preliminary/site plan overlay and the NRI/FSD summary map.
 Identification of wetlands at this early stage of the development process is necessary to provide flexibility in protecting wetlands.
-Prior to the submittal of a preliminary/site plan, special exception, or mandatory referral, an applicant must have a qualified individual perform a wetland assessment.
+Prior to the submittal of a preliminary/site plan, conditional use (formerly termed special exception), or mandatory referral, an applicant must have a qualified individual perform a wetland assessment.
 The results of the assessment should be either a line denoting the edge of wetlands on the plan overlay or inventory map, or a note stating that no wetlands exist on the site.
 The name and address of the individual who conducted the wetland assessment must be shown on the plans.
 For plans that will undergo 59-D-3 site plan review, the U.S. Fish and Wildlife Service National Wetlands Inventory maps, Maryland Department of Natural Resources (DNR) wetlands maps, and other sources designated by MDE may be acceptable at preliminary plan, to be followed by field investigation at the site plan review stage.
-These instances will be determined by staff on a case-by-case basis.
-Additional sources of information on wetlands include
+These instances will be determined by staff on a caseby-case basis.

 Table 1.
-Recommended Stream Buffer Widths by Slope Range and State Water Use Designation

-(expressed in feet from the stream bank)
+Recommended Stream Buffer Widths by Slope Range and State Water Use-Class Designation (expressed in feet from the stream bank) (For sites in the Ten Mile Creek Watershed within the 10 Mile Creek Master Plan Amendment planning area, see Chapter VIII.)

-Slope Range (%) Use I/I-P (Water Contact Rec. and Aquatic Life) Use III/III-P (Natural Trout Waters) Use IV/IV-P (Recreational Trout Waters)
+Slope Range (percent) Use I/I-P (Water Contact Recreation and Aquatic Life) Use III/III-P (Natural Trout Waters) Use IV/IV-P (Recreational Trout Waters)

-0 to<15 100 150 125
+0 to <15 to <15 100 125

 15 to <25 125 175 150

 25 and greater 150 200 175

-^{} Stream buffer widths may be greater if floodplains, wetlands, or steep slopes extend beyond the buffer line, or as noted in Section VII.
+Stream buffer widths may be greater if floodplains, wetlands, or steep slopes extend beyond the buffer line, or as noted in Section VII.
 In agricultural zones, the requirements for the buffer may be waived when the land will be used for farming.
 This waiver will be conditioned upon the applicant getting an approved soil and water conservation plan from the Montgomery Soil Conservation District.
 These instances will be determined on a case-by-case basis.